 I started seeing clients in 2011 and joined the team of practitioners at The Practice.
 I have continued to keep up with new developments in nutritional and lifestyle science by attending seminars, conferences, and meeting like-minded people.
 My ambition is to share this knowledge, as it’s only through education that we can change the lives of people.

-As well as doing this through one to one consultations where a truly personalised approach can be employed, I feel there is much benefit from using a group setting.
-This lead to my training as a facilitator for the Brain Health Programme (formerly Action Against Alzheimer’s) a national initiative.
-More recently I have enjoyed collaborating with local business people to provide workshops, watch this space for more in this area.
+As well as doing this through one-to-one consultations where a truly personalised approach can be employed, I feel there is much benefit from using a group setting.
+This led to my training as a facilitator for the Brain Health Programme (formerly Action Against Alzheimer’s) a national initiative.
+More recently I have enjoyed presenting information on menopause and fermentation techniques.
+I very much look forward to doing more of this.

 What else do I do

-I am currently a trustee of the Red Kite Family Centre and volunteer at its many Stay and Plan sessions with some simple healthy eating demonstrations.
+I am now the co-treasurer at the Red Kite Family Centre and hope to return to support the many Stay and Plan sessions with some simple healthy eating demonstrations.

-As well as being mother to my two teenagers I enjoy, Yoga, Gardening and fementing foods.
+As well as being a mother to my two young adults; I enjoy, Yoga, Gardening and fermenting foods.